crosswalk-project/crosswalk-website/public/documentation/about/faq.md

 ### Can I customise Crosswalk?

 Yes.
 Crosswalk itself can be modified, as the code is open source.
-We actively encourage [contributions](https://crosswalk-project.org/#contribute/overview).
+We actively encourage [contributions](https://crosswalk-project.org/contribute/index.html).

 Alternatively, you can add extra capabilities to Crosswalk through its [extension mechanism](https://github.com/crosswalk-project/crosswalk-website/wiki/Crosswalk-Extensions) without having to modify the core code.
 This enables an application to access platform features via native code (Java on Android, C/C++ on Tizen) and go beyond the boundaries of the web runtime.

-## Distributing Crosswalk applications
+## <a id="Distributing-Crosswalk-applications"></a>Distributing Crosswalk applications

 ### How big is the Crosswalk runtime, and how will it affect my application's size?

 To give a rough idea, the HTML/JS/CSS for [one of the project's sample applications](https://github.com/crosswalk-project/crosswalk-samples/tree/master/hello_world) takes up 24Kb of disk space.

-Once this application is packaged with its own Crosswalk 8 (x86 Android) runtime, the apk file size is 19.63Mb.
-Unpacked, the files take up 64.77Mb of disk space.
+Once this application is packaged with its own Crosswalk 10 (x86 Android) runtime, the apk file size is ~20Mb.
+Installed, the application takes ~58Mb of disk space.

 ### Can one Crosswalk installation be shared between multiple applications?